 - Talk with current students

-- Ask questions about the program, curriculum, clinical sites, associated cost and the admissions process
+- Ask questions about the program, curriculum, clinical sites, associated cost and the admissions proces

-This open house is limited to college sophomores, juniors, seniors, and to those applying to PT school in the fall of 2019.
-Because of limited seating, we request that each prospective student register for the open house.
+This open house is limited to college sophomores, juniors, seniors, and to those applying to PT school in the fall of 2020.
+Because of limited seating, we request that each prospective student register for the Open House and bring no more than one guest.
 Light refreshments will be served.

 2nd Year Class Update